 Determine if you’re exempt from having coverage or making the payment

-There are different types of exemptions from the requirement to have qualifying health care coverage.
+There are different types of exemptions from the requirement to have qualifying health care coverage (MEC).
 Some are obtained from the Marketplace and others are claimed on your tax return, but all exemptions, even those obtained from the Marketplace, must be reported on your tax return.

 You're automatically exempt from the requirement to have qualifying health care coverage or make a shared responsibility payment if you don’t have to file a return because your income is below your filing threshold.
 See IRS Publication 501, Dependents, Standard Deduction, and Filing Information.

 You're exempt from the requirement to have qualifying health care coverage or make a shared responsibility payment (for tax years 2014 through 2018) if you:

-- Have no affordable coverage options because the minimum amount you must pay for the annual premium is more than 8 percent of your household income'
+- Have no affordable coverage options because the minimum amount you must pay for the annual premium is more than a percentage of your household income (8.05% for 2018);

-- Qualify for an exemption for one of several other reasons, including having a hardship that prevents you from obtaining coverage, or belonging to a group that’s explicitly exempt from the requirement.
+- Qualify for an exemption for one of several other reasons, including having a hardship that prevents you from obtaining coverage, or belonging to a group that’s explicitly exempt from the requirement; or

 To see a full list of exemptions visit IRS.gov’s Individual Shared Responsibility Provision – Exemptions page.
 The chart there will also tell you whether you need to apply for the exemption through the Marketplace or can wait to claim the exemption on your tax return.
 More information is also available on IRS Publication 5172, Facts about Health Coverage Exemptions.

 If you obtain an exemption through the Marketplace, you'll receive a special number, called an Exemption Certificate Number (ECN).
 Keep this in a secure place and report it on the federal tax return you file at the end of each tax year.
 For additional information about how to get Marketplace exemptions and their exemption process, visit HealthCare.gov/exemptions.